-late 14c., from Old French desmerite "blame, demerit" (Modern French démérite), from des- "not, opposite" (see dis-) + merite "merit" (see merit (n.)).
-Latin demereri meant "to merit, deserve," from de- in its completive sense.
-But Medieval Latin demeritum meant "fault."
-Both senses existed in the Middle French form of the word.
-Meaning "penalty point in school" is attested from 1862.
+late 14c., "that which is censurable, wrong-doing, an offense, a crime," from Old French desmerite "blame, demerit" (Modern French démérite), from des- "not, opposite" (see dis-) + merite "merit" (see merit (n.)) or from Latin demeritum "fault," from past-participle stem of demereri "to merit, deserve," from de- in its completive sense.

 Both senses, "that which one deserves," whether good or bad, existed in the French and Middle English words.
 The positive sense in English faded mid-17c.
 Meaning "penalty point in school" is by 1862, short for demerit mark.

 updated on December 08, 2020